Skip to main content

 How Long Must a Parent Pay Child Support?

-Until the child reaches the age of 18, or 19 and a half if they have not graduated high school and still live full-time with the parent who gets support.
+Until the child reaches the age of 18, or longer if an exception applies.
+For example, 19 and a half if they have not graduated from high school and still live full-time with the parent who gets support.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.